 AI-Powered Personalisation and User Interfaces

-One of the most noticeable changes in front-end web development in 2025 is the way artificial intelligence personalises user experiences.
-Instead of a “one-size-fits-all” approach, modern websites can adapt their layout, navigation, and even colour schemes in real time based on user behaviour.
+One of the most noticeable changes in front‑end web development in 2026 is the way artificial intelligence personalises user experiences.
+Ai will power real‑time adaptability where content and UI elements can automatically adjust layout, copy, and calls‑to‑action based on user segment analysis and predictive analytics models, often without manual A/B test setup.

 For instance, if a visitor frequently engages with video content, AI can prioritise video modules on the homepage.
 Similarly, accessibility settings can be automatically adjusted—offering high-contrast modes, larger text, or simplified navigation—without the user having to search for settings.